ATTENTION TEACHERS: O&R Puts Up $35,000 for Innovative Classroom STEM Projects

-O&R has announced that it will award grants totaling $35,000 to support classroom projects and teacher professional-development initiatives.
+O&R today announced that it will award grants totaling $35,000 to support classroom projects and teacher professional-development initiatives.
 Those proposals should ride the cutting edge, focusing on science, technology, engineering and mathematics (STEM).

 Past successful proposal topics have ranged from drone crop monitoring to robotic competitions to hydroponics and 3-D printed solar vehicle construction.

 You get the idea.
 Go big.
 Bring your best.

 O&R will make 35 STEM Classroom Grants of up to $1,000 each to educators at schools (pre-kindergarten through grade 12) and youth group leaders for the 2017-2018 school year in communities located within O&R’s service area.
 That encompasses: Rockland and parts of Orange and Sullivan counties in New York and parts of Bergen, Passaic and Sussex counties in New Jersey.